-Several studies have pointed out that SAG may be able to reduce some of the effects of global warming temporarily while decarbonization efforts (including mitigation and negative emissions through carbon dioxide removal) are ramped up.
-A so-called peak-shaving scenario was proposed that would potentially help prevent reaching tipping points until greenhouse gas levels have been sufficiently reduced (Wigley, 2006; Tilmes et al., 2016; MacMartin et al., 2018; Lawrence et al., 2018).
+- Several studies have pointed out that SAG may be able to reduce some of the effects of global warming temporarily while decarbonization efforts (including mitigation and negative emissions through carbon dioxide removal) are ramped up.
+A socalled peak-shaving scenario was proposed that would potentially help prevent reaching tipping points until greenhouse gas levels have been sufficiently reduced (Wigley, 2006; Tilmes et al., 2016; MacMartin et al., 2018; Lawrence et al., 2018).
 Tilmes et al. (2016), and Jones et al. (2018), have produced simulations that kept surface temperature increases to 1.5°C or 2°C levels using different RCP forcing scenarios.
-Jones et al. (2018) used the RCP2.6 scenario as a baseline, resulting in a slight reduction of temperature by the end of the 21st century.
+Jones et al. (2018) used the RCP2.6 scenario as a baseline, resulting in a - 60 slight reduction of temperature by the end of the 21st century.
 Their scenario therefore did not require continuously increasing injections around the equator, but lead to some injection reductions by the end of the century to reach 1.5°C temperature targets.
-Tilmes et al. (2016) used a late decarbonization pathway, starting in 2040 from the high forcing scenario RCP8.5 and applied different amounts of stratospheric aerosol geoengineering to keep surface temperatures to 2.0°C and 1.5°C, using a prescribed aerosol distribution scaled to produce the required cooling.
-Neither Jones et al. (2018) nor Tilmes et al. (2016) used a feedback algorithm or the multiple injection locations in their approach, as was done in GLENS, and their results showed continued warming in high latitudes and precipitation shifts, while reaching global temperature targets.
+Tilmes et al. (2016) used a late decarbonization pathway, starting in 2040 from the high forcing scenario SSP8.5 and applied different amounts of stratospheric aerosol geoengineering to keep surface temperatures to 2.0°C and 1.5°C, using a prescribed aerosol distribution scaled to produce the required cooling.
+Neither Jones et al. (2018) nor Tilmes et al. (2016) used a feedback - 65 algorithm or the multiple injection locations in their approach, as was done in GLENS, and their results showed continued warming in high latitudes and precipitation shifts, while reaching global temperature targets.

-The experiments performed here combine two main objectives that have only been addressed separately in previous studies.
+The new GeoMIP testbed experiment, proposed here, combines two main objectives that have only been addressed separately in previous studies.
 First, we apply a feedback controller to maintain three temperature targets, in order to reduce some of the side effects identified in earlier studies.
-Second, we use an overshoot scenario as the baseline scenario to limit the needed amount and duration of SAG to reach a 2.0°C or 1.5°C surface temperature target.
-Furthermore, we use well defined CMIP6 experiments as baseline experiments that have been performed by various modeling groups.
-To facilitate baseline scenarios that allow similar peakshaving geoengineering experiments, as described by Tilmes et al. (2016), CMIP6 designed the overshoot scenario (OS) SSP5-34-OS (O'Neill et al., 2016).
+Second, we use an overshoot scenario as the baseline scenario to limit the needed

+- 70 amount and duration of SAG to reach a 2.0°C or 1.5°C surface temperature target.
+To facilitate baseline scenarios that allow similar peak-shaving geoengineering experiments, as described by Tilmes et al. (2016), CMIP6 designed the overshoot scenario (OS) SSP5-34-OS (O'Neill et al., 2016).
 This scenario follows the high forcing scenario SSP5-85 until 2040 and then applies drastic decarbonization efforts, including mitigation and active carbon dioxide removal to produce net-negative emissions after 2070.
-The SSP5-34-OS scenario applies a sudden change in behavior in the consumption of fossil fuel emissions and also assumes large amounts of carbon removal.
-This produces a carbon dioxide (CO2) concentration overshoot and a surface temperature profile that significantly overshoots the required temperature target before 2100.
+The SSP5-34-OS scenario applies a sudden change in behavior in the consumption of fossil fuel emissions and - also assumes large amounts of carbon removal.
+This produces a carbon dioxide $(CO_2)$ concentration overshoot and a surface temperature profile that significantly overshoots the required temperature target before 2100.